Paver Patterns & Borders: How to Create a Stunning Patio or Driveway for Your Orlando, FL Home

 Soldier Course

-This is probably the most-used paver border pattern.
-Rectangular pavers are laid in a row, side-by-side.
+This is probably the most commonly used paver border pattern.
+Rectangular pavers are laid in a row, side by side.

 Soldier Course boarder along a paver patio